Piccolino1965/Split-Handshake_Attack_emulator/README.md

 By using Scapy, we can also analyze in detail how each packet is constructed and transmitted, providing a valuable tool for studying advanced attack and defense techniques in TCP network environments.

+⚠️ This software is provided solely for educational and security auditing purposes.
+It is intended to help network administrators, security professionals, and researchers identify vulnerabilities and improve the security of their own systems.

+Unauthorized use of this software on networks or systems without explicit permission from the owner is strictly prohibited.
+Scanning or probing networks without consent may violate local laws, regulations, and organizational policies.
+The author and distributor of this software assume no liability for any misuse, legal consequences, or damages resulting from its use.

+By using this software, you acknowledge that:

+You have obtained explicit authorization to test the target systems.
+You take full responsibility for your actions and any consequences arising from them.
+You comply with all applicable laws, regulations, and ethical guidelines regarding cybersecurity testing.
+If you are unsure about the legality of your actions, do not use this software.
+Always ensure compliance with ethical hacking standards and responsible disclosure practices.